veronicaballerini/discontinuation/case_study/README.md

 Outputs:
    - Figures 13-15 (.jpeg files, in folder "figures").

 - "03_covariates -> to produce Figures 16-18.
+It takes a few seconds to run.
 Input:
    - "results.RData"
 Outputs:
    - Figures 16-18 (.jpeg files, in folder "figures").

 - "04_WAIC.R" -> to obtain the WAIC values for model selection.
-It runs the Weib-Weib and Exp-Weib models.
+It implements the Weibull-Weibull and Exponential-Weibull models.
+It takes > 2 hours to run.
 Inputs:
   - "synthetic_data.csv" -> dataset containing synthetic data based on the real case study, simulated using the "synthpop" package.
   - "Functions.R" -> contains all useful functions